 Moving on to the demonstrably physical, let us start with the classical “super-hero” abilities, which I here term “thermo-kinetic” and which encompass the large and small scale physical exchange of momentum.
 Among them would be super-strength, flight, and control of heat and cold.
-No record exists, to my knowledge, of Jesus’ demonstration of this class of ability, except perhaps weather control, but we need look no further than the three exiles in the furnace, and the multitude of reports of saintly levitation to see evidence for human capacity in this realm.
+No record exists, to my knowledge, of Jesus’ demonstration of this class of ability, except perhaps weather control and walking on water, but we need look no further than the three exiles in the furnace, and the multitude of reports of saintly levitation to see evidence for human capacity in this realm.
 Superman’s abilities are an outline for the direction of, but by no means the limit to, these powers.
 I have chosen the fist of ice and flame as its symbol.

 Beyond the macro, we arrive at the electromagnetic, which I prefer to think of as the “transfiguration” class of abilities.
 Jesus performs demonstrations on at least two occasions.
 Once when he is “hidden from their sight” apparently becoming selectively invisible.
 And the titular event when his face and clothes shone with light, in the same way that the sun shines.
 Aside from generating and absorbing electromagnetic radiation (which I am not prepared to rule out) such effects could be achieved by redirecting existing light toward the eyes of observers in the case of the transfiguration, or suppressing bodily interaction in the case of invisibility.
 Laser generation, direct solar absorption, perfect visual illusion, and hurling lightning are a few examples of more extreme manifestations of this class but, as with all other classes, no finite limits are evident.
 For the symbol, the radiant eye will suffice.